 A funny thing occurred to me though.
 Some people have told me they stopped reading after it became an honest harem fic.
 So, you like Harem mangas, but you don't like Harem stories?
 Kinda weird in my opinion, but that's just me.

-I enjoy a good plot, a good RPG, writing, reading, swimming, diving, comedies, and a job well done.
+I enjoy a good plot, video games, writing, reading, swimming, diving, cycling, comedies, and a job well done.
 I try to give quality work because so many throw away formatting and spelling in the drivel they post, and even if it's fanfiction, I take all my writing seriously.

 I can't believe how many stories I see where Tsukune has been replaced by some powerhouse from another universe, and I just shake my head.
 Crossovers are fine, I like them, I do, in fact if you've read HIMA you know I love paying homage to other animes even if I don't keep them completely right to their canon, but to just take out a character for another just makes no sense to me more often than not.
 Maybe it's because I end up sympathizing with the main leads and their tribulations, and to disregard all those seems like an affront to the character itself, and a sign that the author doesn't want to take the time and effort to build him/her up beyond what's been shown into what they could be.

 Crossovers on the other hand, where someone from another universe comes along to help a main character from a different universe, I'll definitely read.
-That's a whole 'nother story, LOL!
+That's a whole 'nother story!